MrRar/edit_skin/README.md

 ### `edit_skin.base_color`
 A table of ColorSpec integers that the player can select to color the base item.
-These colors are separate from `edit_skin.color` because some mods register two nodes per base color so the amount of base colors needs to be limited.
+These colors are separate from `edit_skin.color` because this mod registers a mesh hand node for each base and base color combination.
+The number of junk mesh hand nodes should be kept to a minimum.

 ### `edit_skin.color`
 A table of ColorSpec integers that the player can select to color colorable skin items.

 ### `edit_skin.players`
 A table mapped by player ObjectRef containing tables holding the player's selected skin items and colors.
-Only stores skin information for logged in users.
+Only stores skin information for logged in players.

 ### `edit_skin.player_formspecs`
 A table mapped by player ObjectRef containing tables holding player formspec state.
 The tables have the following properties: